afska/arduino-midi-player/README.md

 ### merging tracks
 Many times, some MIDI Tracks can be unified: while one is playing notes, another is playing silences.
 The player makes a mix only with the notes that will be actually played.
 This depends on the *play modes*.

-### the play modes
+#### the playing modes
 Because the max-note-limitation, there're two modes of playing files:
-- **First Iddle**: *(--firstIddle)* Assigns the first iddle buzzer to all notes.
+- **First Iddle**: *(--firstIddle)* It assigns the first iddle buzzer to all notes.
 This produces more uniform sound when the user is sure that the notes of the MIDI are lower than the max note.
 - **High Channel**: *[default]* The notes higher than the max note are assigned to the first buzzer.
 If two high notes have to sound together, one will be ignored.